Subdivision Mastery: Navigating Approvals, Surveying, Valuation and Tax

 Dhanushka Jayawardena, Partner, Holding Redlich

-Dhanushka Jayawardena is Partner at Holding Redlich.
+Dhanushka Jayawardena is a Partner at Holding Redlich.
 Dhanushka is an experienced tax lawyer and Chartered Tax Adviser advising on all Australian taxation aspects of mergers and acquisitions, funds management, real estate, insolvency and restructuring, and finance.
-He is also a member of the technical working group within the Tax Institute’s NSW State Council.
+He is a member of the technical working group within the Tax Institute’s NSW State Council and is the Australian author of Taxation of Mergers & Acquisitions published by the International Bureau of Fiscal Documentation, Amsterdam.

 Chris Hill, Registered Surveyor, C&A Surveyors Pty Ltd